xtianus/yadaframework/YadaDocs/src/newEclipseProject.rst

 Eclipse
 --------

+..
+DANGER:: Eclipse jee 2019-12-R throws a weird "VerifyError: Inconsistent stackmap frames" on some occasions.
+Don't use that version yet.

 Install the latest version of `Eclipse IDE for Enterprise Java Developers`_.
 Be sure to install the 64 bit "Enterprise" version:

 .. caution:: A 32 bit Eclipse will not run on a 64 bit Java installation and the non-enterprise version will not be able to